Best Smart Thermostats Under $200 in 2026: Ranked by Savings and Ease of Install

 Are smart thermostats worth it for renters?

-Yes, with landlord permission.
-The energy savings benefit you directly if you pay utilities.
-The thermostat transfers easily when you move (just reinstall the original).
-Always get written permission from your landlord before installing.
+Yes, they absolutely are, provided you get your landlord’s permission.
+The energy savings will directly benefit you if you’re paying utilities.
+Plus, the thermostat is easy to transfer when you move — you just reinstall the original one.
+Always, always get written permission from your landlord before installing anything.

 What is the best smart thermostat for a 2-story home?

-Ecobee SmartThermostat Premium — the included remote sensor addresses the temperature difference between floors.
-Add additional Ecobee SmartSensors ($79 for a 2-pack) to cover all zones.
+The Ecobee SmartThermostat Premium is your best bet here.
+Its included remote sensor specifically addresses those tricky temperature differences between floors.
+You can also add additional Ecobee SmartSensors ($79 for a 2-pack) to make sure you cover all your zones effectively.

 Written and tested by our editorial team